-In this article, you are going to learn 7 best tips to mix hip hop music in your home studio.
-Read all the 7 tips to transform your hip hop mix like a pro.
+In this article, you are going to learn the 7 tips to mix Hip Hop and Rap music in your home studio.
+Read all the 7 tips to transform your hip-hop mix like a pro.

 When it comes to Hip-Hop or rap, the picture that we create in our mind is singers and rappers with long t-shirts loose pants and jewelry.
 Today Rap and hip hop are some of the most popular genres in the world.

-So, in your life as a mix engineer, you will encounter this genre, no matter whatever language you are working in.
-Rap and hip hop is everywhere.
+So, in your life as a mixing engineer, you will encounter this genre, no matter whatever language you are working in.
+Rap and hip hop are everywhere.

 How To Mix Hip Hop